 Section 2.
 Legal status.
 CHS is a South Carolina nonprofit corporation that is organized to oversee a public charter school.
 CHS has such powers as are now, or may hereafter be, granted by the South Carolina Nonprofit Corporation Act of 1994, as amended, and the South Carolina Charter Schools Act of 1996, as amended.

 Section 3.
 Purpose.
 Coastal High School's mission is to engage students in Project Based Learning that will improve academic achievement, critical and creative thinking, and awareness of their leadership roles in our community and environment.
+CHS has not been formed for the making of any profit or personal financial gain.
+The assets and income of CHS shall not be distributable to or benefit the directors, officers, or other individuals.
+The assets and income of CHS shall only be used to promote corporate purposes as described below.
+Nothing contained herein, however, shall be deemed to prohibit the payment of reasonable compensation to employees and independent contractors for services provided for the benefit of the organization.
+CHS shall not carry on any activities not permitted to be carried on by an organization exempt from federal income tax.
+CHS shall not endorse, contribute to, work for, or otherwise support (or oppose) a candidate for public office.
 CHS is organized exclusively for educational objectives and purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.

 Section 4.
 Nondiscrimination policy.
 CHS shall comply with all applicable laws and Regulations prohibiting discrimination based on race, national origin, ethnicity, sex, religion, age, disability, or any other protected class as defined by state or federal law.
 CHS is committed to nondiscrimination in all its educational, employment, and student admission activities.